 When I read that the Husqvarna/Viking Opal had received the Consumers’ Digest Best Buy award, I simply could not wait to review it.
-That opportunity finally arrived on a recent visit to Ace Sewing and Vacuum in Pompano Beach, FL.
+That opportunity finally arrived and I immediately took advantage of the opportunity to review it.

 The Opal comes in two different models, the 670 and the 650.
 On the day of my visit, I had an opportunity to review the 670.